thingsboard/thingsboard.github.io/docs/devices-library/paas/wemos-d1-r2.md

 ---
 layout: docwithnav-paas
-title: How to connect Wemos D1 R2 to ThingsBoard?
+title: How to connect WeMos D1 R2 to ThingsBoard?

 ---